INDERJEET0202/Web-Scrapping/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed under the MIT License - soo there is no lisence details.